kellino/DiscreteEntropy.jl/README.md

 [![Build Status](https://github.com/kellino/DiscreteEntropy.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/kellino/DiscreteEntropy.jl/actions/workflows/CI.yml?query=branch%3Amain)

-# The Julia Discrete Entropy Estimation Toolkit
+## The Julia Discrete Entropy Estimation Toolkit

-A collection of discrete entropy estimators and other information theoretic tools
+A collection of discrete entropy estimators and other information theoretic tools.
+DiscreteEntropy aims to be a

-# Priority TODO
+# Estimators to add
-+ finish pym
+Ideally, DiscreteEntropy will have an efficient implementation of the most common/cited entropy estimators.
+It is still missing implementations for

-+ finish bub
++ bub
-+ finish jackknife
++ unseen
-+ nsb variance
++ cdm

 # TODO
 + tests